What is Simpplr Native video?

 flv, asf, qt ,mov, mpg ,mpeg, avi, wmv, mp4, m4v, 3gp, vob, f4v, mkv, mxf, mts, ts, rm, arf, webm, lxf, m4v

-How fast can video be uploaded?
+How fast can videos be processed and uploaded?

 With a 10 mbps connection, a 5 MB video should ideally take 6-15 seconds.
 Be aware that larger video files will take longer to upload.
+Generally speaking:

 Can video be downloaded on mobile?